johnmaeda/cxreport-site-001/src/pages/index.md

     forces.
 Business is needing to transform faster than it has ever needed to achieve before.
 description: >-
-  Read [How To Speak Machine](https://howtospeakmachine.com) to get the basics of computation, to start.
+  Read <a href="https://howtospeakmachine.com">How To Speak Machine</a> to get the basics of computation, to start.
 intro:
   blurbs:
     - image: /img/coffee.png